Eta and rho invariants on manifolds with edges: Review of geometry on incomplete edge spaces

 Evenness of $h$ is well-defined only within a particular \emph{even} equivalence class of coordinate charts near the edge.
 A local coordinate system $(\wx, \wy, \wz)$ in $\U$ is said to be in the even equivalence class of a coordinate chart $(x,y,z)$ if the asymptotics of $\wx/x$, $\wy$ and $\wz$ near the edge admits only powers of $x^2$, with coefficients in the expansions depending smoothly on $y$ and $z$.
 We refer to coordinates within a fixed even equivalence class as \emph{special} coordinates and will stay within the special coordinates henceforth.

 We summarize these conditions into the notion of \emph{admissible} edge metrics.

-\begin{defn} Let $(M,g)$ be a Riemannian manifold with an edge.
-The edge metric $g=g_0+h$ is said to be admissible if $\phi: (\partial M, \kappa + \phi^*g^B) \to (B, g^B)$ is a Riemannian submersion with isospectral fibres $F$, and $h$ is even within a fixed choice of special coordinates in the sense above. \end{defn}
+\begin{defn} Let $(M,g)$ be an incomplete Riemannian manifold with an edge.
+The edge metric $g=g_0+h$ is said to be admissible if $\phi: (\partial M, \kappa + \phi^*g^B) \to (B, g^B)$ is a Riemannian submersion with fibres $F$, and $h$ is even within a fixed choice of special coordinates in the sense above. \end{defn}